The What Hi-Fi? Awards 2024 winners have been revealed!

 (Image credit: What Hi-Fi?)

-There's not long to wait until we announce our winners, so be sure to get involved with the discussion on our social media channels and forums, where you can debate the merits of our choices and share your favourite products of the year.
+While you wait for the event, make sure to get involved in the discussion on our social media channels and forums, where you can debate the merits of our choices and share your favourite products of the year.

 Are you a member of the hi-fi or AV industry?
 You can buy seats for the black-tie Awards event here.